Orlando Florida, USA Travel Guide

 Consider a loop itinerary from Orlando to explore different regions.

-A rental car offers the most freedom for multi-region trips.
+HAVING a rental car allows for the most liberty for multi-region trips.

 Utilize Brightline or Amtrak for specific city-to-city travel segments.